mateuszGorczany/Apka-Transformatka/README.md

 # Apka-Transformatka
-Application made for university course.
-It calculates and draw Fourier epicycles in the few ways.
+> Application made for the university course.
+> It calculates and draw Fourier epicycles in the few ways.

-Made in collaboration with [@Karol Szeliga][https://github.com/KarolSzeliga4]
+*Made in collaboration with ![@Karol Szeliga][https://github.com/KarolSzeliga4]*